-Shared taxis (or grand taxis) are common but create close contact for a long period of time.
-Don’t get in if it’s a majority of male.
+Shared taxis (or grand taxis) are common but create a close contact for a long period of time.
+Don’t get in if it’s a majority of the male.
 Where possible, sit next to a woman!

 When using private taxis, the driver will most likely not use a meter so agree on the price beforehand.
 Be firm.
 Stay alert.